toradex/toradex-torizon-manifest/README.md

 * Error "No session for pid" on container startup

    The error is probably related to missing session management inside the container.

+* Image not booting properly

+   Make sure to clear the U-Boot environment by using `env default -a && env save`.